ABC Head Start Society has been a vibrant part of Edmonton communities for over 30 years.

 In one years time, the program expanded to serve 30 families who attend class two to four times per week.
 The multidisciplinary team was also growing including the addition of a part time Teacher, Speech Language Pathologist, and Home Educators.
 In 1987 a second site was opened in the northwest and the first Education assistants were hired.
 In 1991, ABC Head Start became a society and grew to a staff of 14 from various disciplines.

-Since that time ABC Head Start Society has grown from a single location serving 10 children and families to a comprehensive early learning, family support and community program working with over 430 families in 24 classes, at 6 different locations throughout the city of Edmonton.
+Since that time ABC Head Start Society has grown from a single location serving 10 children and families to a comprehensive early learning, family support and community program working with over 1500 families each year at different locations throughout the Capital Region.